BuildFrom/PlotlyDash/README.md

 * Added an ability to customize ui with `https://www.shadcn-svelte.com/themes`.
 * Copy your preferred design and paste it to `tailwind.pcss` to make changes.

-Why I did that?
+Why did I do it?
 Apparently `https://plotly.com/dash/design-kit/` is going to cost you over 50 grands per year, yes, that's right! so here take it for free.

 ---